docb/dbRackSequencer/README.md

 The third P4 is set to Y and offset 4, so it goes through the second column.
 The forth P4 is set to Y and offset 12, so it goes through the forth column.

+The use of AG is also shown to mute some steps via the Gate inputs.

 https://user-images.githubusercontent.com/1134412/167461678-ca6a8c83-2a86-48d4-830f-3fba07001cec.mp4